Neutral Dollar (NUSD) Trading Up 0.1% Over Last 7 Days

 Neutral Dollar Token Profile

-Neutral Dollar is a token.
-Its genesis date was June 11th, 2018.
+Neutral Dollar (CRYPTO:NUSD) is a token.
+It launched on June 11th, 2018.
 Neutral Dollar ‘s total supply is 94,156 tokens and its circulating supply is 80,178 tokens.
-Neutral Dollar ‘s official website is neutralproject.com.
+Neutral Dollar ‘s official Twitter account is @havven_io.
 Neutral Dollar ‘s official message board is medium.com/@neutralproject.
-Neutral Dollar ‘s official Twitter account is @havven_io.
+The official website for Neutral Dollar is neutralproject.com.

 Buying and Selling Neutral Dollar

-Neutral Dollar can be traded on the following cryptocurrency exchanges: DDEX and KuCoin.
+Neutral Dollar can be bought or sold on these cryptocurrency exchanges: KuCoin and DDEX.
 It is usually not currently possible to buy alternative cryptocurrencies such as Neutral Dollar directly using U.S. dollars.
-Investors seeking to trade Neutral Dollar should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors seeking to acquire Neutral Dollar should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Neutral Dollar using one of the exchanges listed above.

 Receive News & Updates for Neutral Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Neutral Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.